openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 public func screenCapture(savePath: String, rect!: Rect = Rect(0,0,0,0))): Bool
 ```

-**Function:** Captures the current screen and saves it as a PNG image to the path specified by the parameter.
+**Function:** Captures the current screen and saves it as a PNG image to the path specified in the parameter.

 **System Capability:** SystemCapability.Test.UiTest